KyKyPi/uv_example/README.md

 # uv_example
-Repository to test our UV project and package management.
+Repository to test out UV project and package management.
 Using Textual calculator example code from the textual github repository.